intrepid-developer/aspire-chat-demo/AspireChat/README.md

+WIP BLOG NOT LIVE YET, SUBJECT TO CHANGE

 # Aspire Chat Demo

 A modern, real-time chat application built with .NET Aspire and Azure, designed to demonstrate cloud-native application development patterns.
 This project is part of a blog series exploring how to leverage .NET Aspire with Azure services.